If this is the first time you’re using a bail bondsman you probably have a lot of questions about how the process works.

 STEP 3.
 Using the information we have, we are able to find out where the defendant was arrested and how much his bail would be.
 The family member wants to bail him out and asks how much it will cost.

-When a bail bondsman bails someone out of jail, they become liable for the full amount of the bail bond to the court.
+When a bail bondsman in Los Angeles gets someone out of jail, they become liable for the full amount of the bail bond to the court.
 If the person we bail out of jail doesn’t go to court then we are liable for paying the full amount of the bond to the court.

-We have bail bondsman in Los Angeles & OC standing by right now!
+We have bail bondsman Los Angeles & OC standing by right now!